2023 Wimbledon Championships – Men's singles

 Carlos Alcaraz defeated four-time defending champion Novak Djokovic in the final, 1–6, 7–6^{(8–6)}, 6–1, 3–6, 6–4 to win the gentlemen's singles tennis title at the 2023 Wimbledon Championships.
 It was his first Wimbledon title and second major title overall.

 Alcaraz, Djokovic, and Daniil Medvedev were in contention for the world No. 1 singles ranking.
 Alcaraz retained the No. 1 ranking with his victory, and became the first player to qualify for the year-end championships.

-For the first time since 2002, the top seed and the winner of the event was not a member of the Big Four.
+For the first time since 2002, the top seed and the winner of the event was not a member of the Big Four, halting their streak at 19-consecutive Wimbledon titles.
 This tournament marked the final Wimbledon singles appearance of two-time champion, two-time Olympic gold medalist, and former world No. 1 Andy Murray.
 He lost in the second round to Stefanos Tsitsipas.